apache/chukwa/README.md

 ##Running Cukwa

-Users should definately begin with the
+Users should definitely begin with the
 <a href="http://chukwa.apache.org/docs/r0.6.0/Quick_Start_Guide.html">
 Chukwa Quick Start Guide</a>